nchun003/rshell/README.md

 * Must be space between || and && connectors in order for commands to execute correctly.
 * ls bug: For ls -Rl directory in directory info not correctly displayed.
 * ls bug: For ls -R extra newline before last directory files is displayed.
+* redirection bug: Cannot use more than one pipe.
+* redirection bug: Cannot use input redirection with piping.
+* redirection bug: Cannot use output redirection, piping and input redirection at the same time.

 ### Installation